OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 La Sportiva Ultra Raptor II Mid GTX.jpg

-The closing option on our list of best-hiking boots for ankle support is the La Sportiva Ultra Raptor II.
+The closing option on our list of best hiking boots for ankle support is the La Sportiva Ultra Raptor II.
 These hiking boots allow you to move fast through rugged trails without sacrificing support and stability.

-Two things I noticed right away when I tried on these boots are that they are a very lightweight pair of boots and have great cushioning around the ankle collar, which I appreciate, as many other high-top hiking boots provide good support but aren’t super comfortable in that area.
+Two things I noticed right away when I tried on these boots are that they are a lightweight pair of boots and have great cushioning around the ankle collar, which I appreciate, as many other high-top hiking boots provide good support but aren’t super comfortable in that area.

 I also noticed that these tended to run a bit small, and I had to order a half-size to get a comfortable fit.